deepplants/ViT-PCM/README.md

 *Max Pooling with Vision Transformers reconciles class and shape in weakly supervised semantic segmentation, Simone Rossetti, Damiano Zappia, Marta Sanzari, Marco Schaerf and Fiora Pirri, ECCV 2022* <!-- [[Paper]]() -->
 ## Citation
-**IMPORTANT**: paper will be made publicly available soon by ECCV 2022 proceedings of Springer.

 If you find the code useful, please consider citing our paper using the following BibTeX entry.
 ```
 @InProceedings{10.1007/978-3-031-20056-4_26,